 If you have any query, contact the service of INCA TRAIL MACHU TRAVEL

 GUIDELINES FOR TOURIST DESTINATIONS 2022

-With the enacting of the "Health Guidelines for COVID-19 for Tourist Destinations", the great regulatory framework is established that will allow organizing and managing the resumption of activities in the various tourist destinations of Peru.
+With the enactment of the "Health Guidelines for COVID-19 for Tourist Destinations", a great regulatory framework is established that will allow organizing and managing the resumption of activities in the various tourist destinations of Peru.
 This is in accordance with the measures issued by the Ministry of Health and the protocols approved by the sector.

 “With this regulation, we give the general guidelines to monitor, prevent, and control COVID-19, in the process of resuming activities in tourist destinations.
 Therefore, the Ministry of Foreign Trade and Tourism will deploy actions so that these guidelines are applied by public and private participants.
 The total resumption of tourism will only be possible with the support of all ”, explained the Mincetur.

 To see the complete guidelines in Spanish, please click here.